arfath11/cluboard_arfath/readme.md

 <h3>To create container:</h3>

 - Enter into the  main folder of the project and run the below commands To  Create image and start container in detached mode
 ``` shell
 docker-compose up -d .
 ```
+- A container has now been created and is running in background